-Thai green mango salad with cashew is a flavorful and light summer salad using unripped mangoes, fresh herbs, fish sauce, sugar, dried shrimp, and toasted cashew nuts!
-It's full of bold flavors of sour, sweet, salty, and umami, and the slight crunch of the crispy mangoes make this salad a very delicious recipe!
+Thai green mango salad with cashew is a flavorful and light summer salad using crispy green mangoes, fresh herbs, fish sauce, sugar, dried shrimp, and toasted cashew nuts!
+It's full of bold flavors of sour, sweet, salty, and umami, and the slight crunch of the crispy mangoes makes this salad a very delicious recipe!

 Summer is here, and I have delicious Thai summer recipes you'll love.
-Check out these light, refreshing, delicious recipes you'll want to make and share with your friends and family this summer.
-The best Crying Tiger Recipe and this easy Thai beef salad recipe.
+Check out these light, refreshing, delicious recipes you'll want to make and share with your friends and family this summer: Mango boba tea, The best Crying Tiger Recipe, and this easy Thai beef salad recipe.

 What Is a Crispy Mango?